MiloszKrajewski/dnug-rx/doc/slides/index.md

 }
 ```

+...in absence of discriminated unions,<br>
-with no discriminated unions, `OnNext` is implemented as three methods:
+`OnNext` is implemented as three methods:

 ```csharp
 interface IObserver<T> {